Sunshine Coast Airport Master Plan

 The expanded airport provides a direct gateway to the region and to a greater range of locations in Australia, Asia and other international destinations.

-It is now the HQ for Bonza, Australia’s newest airline, which is rolling out 15 regional routes across Australia.
+It is now the HQ for Bonza, Australia’s newest airline and only independent low-cost carrier.

 Further development, to be delivered under the Airport Masterplan, will provide exciting and diverse opportunities in the Australasian aviation market.